 Citing a source with direct knowledge of the situation, the Chronicle reports Thomas admitted to conspiracy to accept a cash bribe in exchange for changing a bar's classification to a restaurant, allowing the bar to stay open longer during COVID restrictions.

-A city council member has also weighed in.
+A city council member has weighed in.
 Councilmember Mike Kubosh, a Turner critic, met the report with little shock.

 "Former Housing Director Tom McCasland said this mayor created a culture of corruption.
 This is further evidence of the corruption," Kubosh said in a statement to Eyewitness News.